 - 89 Christopher Street near 7th Avenue South, 212-206-8170

 Follow NYC on the Cheap on Twitter @nyccheap

 Pronounced fair-ins, the Welsh word for sweets, this family-owned shop opened in 2018 with a selection it describes as a trip down memory lane.

 In addition to offering old-fashioned wax “fangs”, Starbar, Cracker Jack and other throwback brands, choices from this shop offers new-fashioned sweets and treats from local artisanal suppliers, including Blue Marble ice cream.

 Candies are displayed on neat shelves, including rows of glass canisters filled with individually-wrapped candies you can mix and match by the ounce or pound.

 - 438 7th Ave., between 14th and 15th Streets, Park Slope, Brooklyn

 Follow NYC on the Cheap and like us on Facebook

 The name says it all.

-A block or two away is another candy shop, loaded with giant Tootsie Pops and other oversized novelty treats, and oddities such as gummies shaped like hamburgers.
+This is the only national chain on our list, but we are including it because it specializes in old-fashioned candy including giant Tootsie Pops and other oversized novelty treats, and oddities such as gummies shaped like hamburgers.
 Get your saltwater taffy fix from giant bins, to mix and match.